-The Masters of Science in Cyber Operations (MSCyOps) program bases admission decisions on the applicant's prior academic work, professional background/experience in computing/cybersecurity, and recommendation letters.
-The graduate director determines admission into the master's program and transfers coursework equivalency.
+Admission into the Master of Science in Cyber Operations (MSCyOps) program is determined by evaluating the applicant's academic history, professional experience in computing/cybersecurity, and letters of recommendation.
+The graduate director is responsible for deciding on admissions to the master's program and assessing the equivalency of transferred coursework.

-The following items are the minimum requirements for potential admission into the program.
-Meeting these requirements is not a guarantee of admission.
+The following are the minimum requirements for potential admission into the program.
+Meeting these requirements does not guarantee admission.

 - A bachelor's degree (preferably in Cybersecurity, Computer Science, Information Technology, or Computer Forensics) with a minimum cumulative GPA of 3.00.
-GPA exceptions can be made on a case-by-case basis for those applicants who demonstrate a potential for academic success in other ways. - A competency statement (two pages maximum) that describes the following: - Applicant's knowledge and interest in cybersecurity discipline and human factors impacting personal use policies and monitoring. - 2.
+GPA exceptions can be made on a case-by-case basis for those applicants who demonstrate a potential for academic success in other ways. - A competency statement (two pages maximum) that describes the following: - 1.
+Applicant's knowledge and interest in cybersecurity discipline and human factors impacting personal use policies and monitoring. - 2.
 Applicant's ability to identify and analyze problems, distinguish between relevant and irrelevant information to make logical decisions, and provide solutions to individual and organizational problems. - 3.
-Applicant's ability to make clear and convincing oral presentations to individuals or groups; listens effectively and clarifies information as needed; facilitates an open exchange of ideas and fosters an atmosphere of open communication. - Two letters of recommendation from people (faculty, supervisor, etc.) qualified to judge the applicant's ability for graduate study in Cyber Operations. - English language proficiency or permanent resident status, documented/demonstrated in one of the following ways: - 1.
-The applicant is a US citizen or permanent resident
+Applicant's ability to make clear and convincing oral presentations to individuals or groups, listen effectively, and clarify information as needed; facilitate an open exchange of ideas and foster an atmosphere of open communication.

-- 2. The applicant has a bachelor's, master's, or doctoral degree from an English-speaking institution in the United States, Canada, the United Kingdom, Ireland, Australia, or New Zealand. - 3.
-The applicant has a minimum TOEFL score of 80 (Internet-based) or 550 (paper-based) achieved within 24 months of intended enrollment. - 4.
-The applicant has an IELTS score of 6.5 or higher achieved within 24 months of intended enrollment.
+- Two letters of recommendation from people (faculty, supervisor, etc.) qualified to judge the applicant's ability for graduate study in Cyber Operations. - Demonstrate English language proficiency by one of the following ways: - 1.
+The applicant is a US citizen or permanent resident - 2.
+The applicant has a bachelor's, master's, or doctoral degree from an English-speaking institution in the United States, Canada, the United Kingdom, Ireland, Australia, or New Zealand. - 3.
+The applicant possesses a TOEFL score of at least 80 for the internet-based test or 550 for the paper-based test, achieved within the last 24 months before their planned enrollment date. - 4.
+The applicant has an IELTS score of 6.5 or higher, achieved within 24 months of intended enrollment.